Milhiem

 The Milhiems are an ethnic group living in parts of Northeast India and Myanmar.
 Some writers refer to them as Milhem, Meriem, Mirem, Marrem or Miriam.
 They belong to the "Old Kuki tribes" of Manipur.
 The Milhiems believe that they descend from a common ancestor who came from a cave which they call Khul.
 Their history is based on oral tradition, folklore and myth handed down from one generation to the next.
 Their society is organised into clans and subclans.
 The village is the highest unit of society and lands belong to the village chief, who is considered the head of their clan or subclan.
-Some Milhiem clans and subclans are scattered among other Old Kuki tribes such as the Chothe, Purum, Koireng, Kom, Lamkang, Aimol, Maring, Tarao, Vaiphei, Paite, Lusei and also among the Thadou-kuki tribe.
+Some Milhiem clans and subclans are scattered among other Old Kuki tribes such as the Chothe, Purum, Koireng, Kom, Lamkang, Aimol, Maring, Tarao, Vaiphei, Paite, Lusei and also among the Thadou tribe.

 Origin

 Miriems claim to originate from a cave which they refer to as Khur.
 According to their folklore and myths, their ancestor LUPHO, born of Miriem, went out from Khul with his followers after killing the serpent Gulhiemnu, and Tiger keeper and guardian of the cave opening.
-Lupho Bepa-customary family friend, Shongthu and the Priest Zahong (Zahang) were all members of the group that came out from Khul.
+Lupho Bepa (customary family friend), Shongthu, and the Priest Zahong (Zahang) were all members of the group that came out from Khul.
 In the days of yore, the Chief used to take up the role of a priest as well.
-Miriem is the ancestor of the Lupho but Zahong/Zahang is the ancestor of Suantak, Ngoilu, Neitham, Lupheng, Misau, Leivon.
+Miriem is the ancestor of the Lupho but Zahong/Zahang is the ancestor of Suantak, Ngoilu, Neitham, Lupheng, Misau, and Leivon.
 In the book "Chongza genealogy" of the Mangtes, their family priest/Thempu Thangjakhup Misao too, claim that the Misao-Lupheng-Leivon belongs to the Zahong Lineage.
 Some Miriem are amongst Hmars, Lamkangs, Koms and Nagas as well.
 As is the way of their ancestor Lupho never offer Sating token offer to elder clan to no one.
 Lupho is named after Ngoilu, his grandfather.
 Shongthu is the ancestor of the Munhau, Doungel, Samte, Hangsing, Chongloi, Haokip, Kipgen, Guite (Hauzel, Dousel, Gui Mang, Kul Gen, Kullai) and Thadou (Sitlhou, Singsit, Singson) clans.
 Zahong is the ancestor of Suantak/Thuantak family that comprises Sihsing (Sailo), Thaute, Khiangte and Ralte clans.
 The three above ancestors represent separate and distinct genealogies.